EN

 "As a Black woman from Caribbean immigrants, i found myself wrestling with my sense of identity and defining my place in a world that didn’t/doesn’t always celebrate my uniqueness.
 This drove me to theatre. i write character-driven stories that center people pushed to the margins, always with a blend of humor and heart, often weaving in poetic language along the way."

-🔷 Made possible with public funds from the Queens Arts Fund, a re-grant program supported by the NYC Department of Cultural Affairs in partnership with the City Council and administered by the New York Foundation for the Arts.
+This program was made possible with public funds from the Queens Arts Fund, a re-grant program supported by the NYC Department of Cultural Affairs in partnership with the City Council and administered by the New York Foundation for the Arts.

 AMELIA and her longtime partner MATTHEW are applying to foster a kid.
 The Newark homeowners, though of color, are considered part of the gentrifying wave that's radically changing the city.
 They are reminded of this fact loudly and often by their sole tenant, OCTAVIA.
 The couple navigates the surprise of Amelia's ex, DAVIDA unexpectedly showing up to evaluate the couple's foster application.
 When young TALARIQ becomes AMELIA and MATTHEW’s foster son, the couple's collective and individual understandings of class, race/ethnicity, family, sexuality and love are strained and tested.